ganesh4400/zabbix-cmdb-sync/README.md

-# zabbix-cmdb-sync
-Sync Zabbix hosts with CMDB (MySQL/MariaDB) using Bash and Zabbix API

 # Zabbix CMDB Sync Script

 This project provides a Bash script to **synchronize hosts between a CMDB (MariaDB)** and **Zabbix** using the Zabbix API.